-Chicken Salad Chick is a fast-casual chain that specializes in chicken salad and menu items made with fresh ingredients.
+Chicken Salad Chick is a fast-casual chain that specializes in chicken salad and menu items made with fresh, quality ingredients.
 Franchisees enjoy a simple business model and solid work-life balance.
 Total startup costs range from about $740,000 to $980,000.

 2. Buffalo Wild Wings

 Buffalo Wild Wings is a chain of sports bars that specialize in buffalo wings and beer.
-These are sit-down restaurants that require larger locations and teams.
+These are sit-down restaurants that require larger locations and teams, but they have solid brand recognition in markets throughout the country.
 The initial investment ranges from $529,817 to $796,325.

 3. Church’s Chicken

 Church’s Chicken is a popular fried chicken franchise with Texas roots that now has locations around the world.
 There are multiple location types, and both domestic and international expansion opportunities are available.
+Enjoy solid brand recognition, franchisee support, and quality locations available.
 With such a huge range of options, startup costs also vary widely, from about $200,000 to $1.1 million.

 Chick-Fil-A is a popular chicken franchise known for its delicious sandwiches and southern hospitality.
 This brand looks for hands-on business owners who want to lead their own team and be active in the community.
+This brand has one of the highest rates of brand recognition and can offer an incredibly profitable model with support to franchisees.
 The initial cost ranges from about $340,000 to $1.9 million.